openshift/ci-docs/content/en/docs/release-oversight/payload-testing.md

       repo: installer
 ...
 ```

-{{% alert title="NOTE" color="warning" %}}
-It is currently not possible to assemble the payload from multiple PRs in the same repository.
-This feature will be available at a later date.
-{{% /alert %}}

 #### Overriding the Default Payload PullSpecs
 It is possible to override the pull-spec used for both the `initial` and `latest` release payloads by manually submitting a `PRPQR`.